 Mail services are provided for residents of the HLS Residence Halls and Apartments only.
 Students living off campus looking for a mailing address other than at their apartment might consider a P.O.
 Box at The U.S. Post Office, UPS, or similar store.
 Mail (except packages) will be placed in the mailboxes located outside of the mailroom in the basement of the WCC.
 Mail will be delivered Monday-Friday; Saturday mail is added to the Monday mail delivery.
 Packages will be kept in the mailroom and a note will be delivered to the mailbox alerting the student that he has a package and will need to stop by the mailroom during regular office hours.

 The mailroom does not provide postage to students.
-A mailbox is located outside of the Lewis International Law Center.
+A mailbox is located outside of Pound Hall on Mass Ave.
 There are nearby U.S. Post Offices located at 125 Mt.
 Auburn Street (near Harvard Square) and 1953 Massachusetts Avenue (near Porter Square).
 Residents are prohibited from allowing anyone else from using their mailing address, including students living off-campus.
 Residents who intentionally damage or improperly attempt to enter resident mailboxes will be reported to the Housing Administrator in the Dean of Students Office and be subject to possible disciplinary action by the Administrative Board.

 Summer Mail Forwarding